 In the industry, there are two major types of softshell tents – the ones where the ladder is at the very front, and you climb up through a door or ones where the ladder is under the tent, and you climb up under the tent through a bottom entrance.

 I have no real preference here other than the two styles tend to lead to design choices for aesthetic purposes and some features.
-For example, if you plan on having a vestibule setup and want space below your tent, then the style where the ladder is in the bottom means the ladder will be covered by the vestibule however front entries usually will be open to the elements.
-I liked front entry because the views when the doors are open are fantastic and I love their simplicity & design.
-The bottom entry units can be larger.
+For example, if you plan to have a vestibule setup and want space below your tent, then the style where the ladder is in the bottom means the ladder will be covered by the vestibule however front entries usually will be open to the elements.
+I like the front entry concept because the views when the doors are open are fantastic and I love the simplicity & design.
+The bottom entry units can be larger, which may be beneficial for people with pets so there is more room at the foot/entrance for them.

 Side Entry RTT